jason-donner/spotify-monthly-listener-extract/README.md

 ---

-## Automation
+## Manual Workflow

 ### Batch File: `run_monthly_listener.bat`

-You can automate the entire workflow using the provided batch file.
+You can use the provided batch file to run the workflow.
 **Place this file in your project folder (where your scripts and `.venv` are located):**

 ```bat